 - Family: horsetail (Equisetaceae)

-- Habitat: moist forests, swamps, and wet meadows
+- Habitat: moist fields, woods, banks, and roadsides

-- Location of spores: in cones at the top of stems.
-Cone-bearing stems are initially brown and unbranched, but turn green and branched after releasing the spores.
+- Location of spores: in cones at the top of the green stems

 - Origin: native